Image 1 of 15

 Native Range

-The parent species Cotoneaster salicifolius is native to Yunnan, Sichuan, and Guizhou provinces of southwestern China, found on rocky hillsides and forest margins at elevations of 4,000–9,000 feet (1,200–2,700 m).
-The cultivar Repens is a garden selection; it does not occur in the wild.Suggested Uses
+The species Cotoneaster salicifolius is native to southwestern China, including Yunnan, Sichuan, and Guizhou, where it grows in mountain scrub and open woodland.
+The cultivar 'Repens' is a low garden selection and does not occur in the wild.Suggested Uses

 Appearance